RaoulLuque/SolvingQAPWithEvolution/README.md

-# Solving [QAP](https://en.wikipedia.org/wiki/Quadratic_assignment_problem) with evolutionary algorithms
+# Solving QAP with evolutionary algorithms
-This repository documents the progress of developing a evolutionary algorithm to solve the QAP.
-The goal was to find a solution as close as possible to 44759294.
-This work is also accompanied by a written work, see Nothing to see here yet.
+This repository documents the progress of developing an evolutionary algorithm to solve the [Quadratic Assignment Problem (QAP)](https://en.wikipedia.org/wiki/Quadratic_assignment_problem).
+The goal was to find a solution to the `tai256c` instance from the [QAPLIB](https://coral.ise.lehigh.edu/data-sets/qaplib/) as close to 44759294 as possible.
+This work is also accompanied by a written work, see [SolvingQAPWithEvolution](solving_qap_with_evolution.pdf).

 # Best Results

-The best results are in descending order, that is, the best result is shown on top.
+The following are the best results obtained with the details and parameters used to obtain these results.
+They are presented in descending order, that is, the best result is shown on top.

 ## [44792836](https://github.com/RaoulLuque/SolvingQAPWithEvolution/tree/0a10e2c95465b3e258575c765e1a0f9d1abe7dac)